esDotDev/FastStats/README.md

 	var stats:FastStats = new FastStats(this);
 	fastStats.visible = false;

+You can also specify visibility as the 4th constructor arg:

+	new FastStats(this, 1000, true, false);

 Finally, FastStats exposes the current FPS through a static property, so you can use it get your FPS anywhere in your application.